 The ABS undertook a survey of personal interest learning across Australia from all sources in 2013 (ABS, 2013).
-Personal interest learning was defined as 'structured learning that does not lead to a recognised qualification and is not related to employment' and is therefore largely undertaken on a self-motivated basis for a range of reasons including the pursuit of knowledge, personal development, interest and enjoyment'.
+Personal interest or enrichment learning was defined as 'structured learning that does not lead to a recognised qualification and is not related to employment' and is therefore largely undertaken through self-motivation for a range of reasons including the pursuit of knowledge, personal development, interest and enjoyment'.